ValeriaMalin/Fun_Project_German_WindParks_Folium/README.md

 This is a small visualization project of geospatial data

-The Aim for the project was to train using of Folium and additionally Web Scraping from Wikipedia
+The Aim for the project was to see the perspectives of Wind Energy in Germany with the time.

 The repository consists of 4 Notebooks:
 They involved scraping, collection, celaning and preprocessing data, as well as exploratory data analysis.